godspeedsystems/gs-documentation/docs/microservices-framework/guides.md

 Contains data, actor, headers, and other metadata.

 **GSStatus**
-Standard response object used to represent the outcome of any function or workflow.
+Standard response object used to represent the outcome of any function.
 Contains success, code, message, data, etc.

 **Plugin Base Classes**